 I also believe that areas that have some form of protection from the wind are desirable to carp.
 They don’t have to fight against any current and can more easily loaf about.
 In my experience, they will often be moving a bit more slowly, as well, when they have some sort of wind protection.
 If you can find transition points of slow water by deep water, this can be filled with carp.
 Add to this pieces of cover and/or structure, and you have something that differentiates itself from the other miles of flats.
 Vegetation or rocks are a prime example.
 This also leads to another point: pay attention to bottom content.
-If you come to a lot of sand and a really flat area without any personality, it is normally not as productive for feeding fish–exceptions always exist, and John Bartlett will try to find that one marauding carp in places like this.
-A rocky bottom with lots of intermittent boulders and rocks of various sizes provides excellent hiding areas for crayfish and gobies, so, as John Bartlett reminds me, the carp that will be found around here are normally active and looking for food.
+If you come to a lot of sand and a really flat area without any personality, it is normally not as productive for larger fish.
+On Lake Michigan, rocky bottoms with lots of intermittent boulders and rocks of various sizes provide excellent hiding areas for crayfish and gobies.
+The carp that will be found around here are normally active and looking for food.

-Your prime objective is to find fish, and particularly fish that are moving slowly or with a purpose, i.e., to eat.
-Remember this and keep moving until you find the fish, and hopefully the right fish, but keep a driven attitude and keep experimenting.
-I was reminded of this recently when I found some fish and was doing pretty well.
+So, remember your prime objective is to find fish, and particularly fish that are moving slowly or with a purpose, i.e., to eat.
+Keep this in mind and keep moving until you find the fish, and hopefully the right fish, but keep a driven attitude and keep experimenting.
+I was reminded of this one time when I found some fish and was doing pretty well.
 I broke my rod tip and ran back to get my replacement rod.
 When I returned, I found two carp anglers in the exact same spot I was in ten minutes before.
-I have only seen five carp anglers total on the flats.
+I have only seen a few carp anglers on the flats.
 I was a bit livid at my luck but tried to find some more fish.
 I hiked to some water that seemed to have all of the factors listed above.
 Fish were everywhere and were moving methodically, so they were prime targets.

 For some great information on locating Great Lakes carp, the effects of water height, and the dedication and mindset you need to consistently catch Great Lakes carp on the fly, check out this seven-year trip report.
 The first part of the post has a lot of very valuable information, particularly when you really analyze it.